 What's Eligible: The judges will consider completed projects in any of the 11 categories specified above.
 For the 2017 Palladio Awards, projects must have been completed between November 2012 and November 2016.
 The project can be a complete building, landscape, streetscape, etc. The project can also be a significant sub-unit of a larger project (e.g., an interior) where the applicant had control over the entire design and/or execution of the sub-unit.

 Winners are encouraged to publicize their projects in other media.
 Required language: "The Palladio Design Awards are produced by TRADITIONAL BUILDING and PERIOD HOMES magazines, and presented by The Traditional Building Conference Series. "

 Deadlines, Fees and Entry Requirements

-How to Enter: Fill out the Official Entry Form, and carefully follow the instructions on the reverse side to prepare the rest of your submission.
+How to Enter: Fill out the Official Entry Form, and carefully follow the instructions to prepare the rest of your submission.

-Judging and selection of the Award Winners is done by a panel of distinguished architectural designers selected by the editors of Traditional Building and Period Homes.
+Judging and selection of the Award Winners is done by a panel of distinguished architectural designers selected by the editors of Traditional Building and Period Homes magazines.